NoroffFEU/development-platforms/src/content/docs/frameworks/Next.js/NextJs-rendering-case-study.md

 When it comes to interactivity, server components can be slower and less interactive than client components.
 You also can only use React hooks from a client component.

-_How to use server-side components in Next.JS_
+_How to use server-side components in Next.js_

 By default, Next.js uses Server Components.
 This allows you to automatically implement server rendering with no additional configuration, and you can opt into using Client Components when needed.